 Property and equipment are stated at cost.
 Donated assets are recorded at their fair market value on the date of donation.
 The Organization capitalizes all expenditures for fixed assets over \$1,000.
 Depreciation and amortization are calculated using the straight-line method over the estimated useful lives of the respective assets when placed in service.
 Upon sale or retirement, the cost and related accumulated depreciation and amortization are eliminated from the respective account and the resulting gain or loss is included in the statement of activities.
 Repairs and maintenance charges are expensed as incurred.
-Depreciation expenses for the year ended September 30, 2022 and 2021 were \$7,074 and \$7,074, respectively.
+Depreciation expenses for the years ended September 30, 2023 and 2022 was \$7,074.